franciscorichter/dmea/README.md

  1. download the .zip file and save the containing folder.
  2. open 'dmea.Rproj' with Rstudio
- 3. Run the code above to be sure you have all dependences needed
+ 3. Run the code below to be sure you have all dependences needed

  ```{r}
  ipak <- function(pkg){